Sade (singer): Personal life

-Sade squatted in Tottenham in the 1980s, with her then-boyfriend Robert Elms.
+Sade squatted in Tottenham in the 1980s with her then-boyfriend Robert Elms.
 In 1989, she married Spanish film director Carlos Pliego.
 Their marriage ended in 1995.
-Sade moved briefly to the Caribbean to live with Jamaican music producer Bob Morgan in the late 1990s and gave birth on 21 July 1996 to her first child, who later sang on Sade's song "Babyfather" in 2010.
-Sade and Morgan separated, and she has been in a relationship with Ian Watts, a former Royal Marine, since 2007; from this relationship, she has a stepson.
+Sade lived in Jamaica briefly during the late 1990s while she was in a relationship with Jamaican music producer Bob Morgan.
+On 21 July 1996, she gave birth to her first child, who later sang on Sade's song "Babyfather" in 2010.
+Sade and Morgan separated.
+She has been in a relationship with Ian Watts, a former Royal Marine, since 2007; from this relationship, she has a stepson.

 In 2016, on National Coming Out Day, Sade's child, Izaak Theo Adu, came out as a transgender man.
 In September 2019, Izaak posted a message online, thanking his mother for her support through his transition.
-In the autumn of 2024, Sade and the Red Hot Organization's TRAИƧA project released "Young Lion", a song dedicated to her son.
+In late 2024, Sade and the Red Hot Organization's TRAИƧA project released "Young Lion", a song dedicated to her son.

-In 2005, Sade moved to a village in the Gloucestershire countryside, where she bought a run-down cottage to renovate.
+In 2005, Sade moved to a village near Stroud, Gloucestershire, where she bought a run-down cottage to renovate.
+She retained her Georgian house in North London for business meetings.
 Sade rarely gives interviews.

 Honours, awards and nominations

+In 1986, Sade became the first Nigerian-born artist to win a Grammy Award when she was named Best New Artist.

-Sade was appointed an Officer of the Order of the British Empire (OBE) in 2002 for services to music, and stated her award was "a great gesture to me and all black women in England".
-She was promoted to Commander of the same Order (CBE) in the 2017 Birthday Honours, also for services to music.
-In 1986, she became the first Nigerian-born artist to win a Grammy Award when she was named Best New Artist.
+In the 2002 New Year Honours, she was appointed an Officer of the Order of the British Empire (OBE) for services to popular music, and stated her award was "a great gesture to me and all black women in England".
+She was promoted to Commander of the same Order (CBE) in the 2017 Birthday Honours, again for services to music.

 In 2023, Sade was invited to be inducted into the Songwriters Hall of Fame.
-Sade became a 2024 nominee for induction into the Rock and Roll Hall of Fame.
+She became a nominee for induction into the Rock and Roll Hall of Fame in 2024 and was elected in 2026.